zenstackhq/zenstack-docs/docs/guides/check-permission.md

   style C stroke-dasharray: 5, 5
 ```

-The result will be `false` because there's no assignments of the `published` and `authorId` variables that satisfy the formula.
+The result will be `false` because there are no assignments of the `published` and `authorId` variables that satisfy the formula.
 Note that the `context.user.id` value is undefined thus cannot be equal to `authorId`.

 ### 3. Can `user#1` read unpublished posts